lanl/tardigrade-micromorphic-tools/docs/user.rst

 .. warning::

    The material constants used in this example material definition are *NOT* calibrated for any real material data.
-   For calibrated material parameters, see the cpp_stub entry for materials found in the `Granta/MIMS`_ `Material Database`_ :cite:`MIMS`.
+   For calibrated material parameters, see the micromorphic_tools entry for materials found in the `Granta/MIMS`_ `Material Database`_ :cite:`MIMS`.

 .. literalinclude:: ../src/abaqus/single_element_c3d8.inp